I shot this in late May 2008 from the balcony of our friends house, located just down from the Piazza overlooking the sea.

 My first week of sabbatical.
 I kicked jet lag, hit a 5-year-old’s birthday party and taught by boy how to fix his 6s and 9s.
 My wife made a pinata — pretty ugly and proved to be tougher than stick swings.
 My daughter is adorably tough and remarkably at peace for such a spicy Calabrese grrrl!

 Here’s the reflection of coastline of Vibo Marina just south of Pizzo.
 Shot from the terrace looking inside the top floor kitchen where my wife is writing her dissertation about Roman mosiacs.
-Pepperincini, aqua buonissima Mangiatorella di Stilo and Kimbo coffee in silver canister.
+Pepperincini, aqua buonissima Mangiatorella di Stilo and Kimbo green coffee in silver canister.